-Using the list below for the 7 different lentils nutrition entries in our Potassium database, the highest amount of Potassium is in Lentils, raw which contains 955 mg of Potassium per 100g.
+Using the list below for the 5 different lentils nutrition entries in our database, the highest amount of potassium is found in Lentils, raw which contains 955 mg of potassium per 100g.
 The associated percentage of RDA is 20 %.
 For this 100g serving the Sodium content is 6 mg, the Calories content is 353 kcal, the Protein content is 25.8 g, the Fat content is 1.06 g, the Carbohydrate content is 60.08 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing potassium which can be scaled for different servings and quantities.
 We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of potassium rich foods.